 Most certainly.
 Due to their high fat and low-carb content, chicken hearts can perfectly be incorporated into the Keto and low carb diets.
 As an example, a serving of this simple keto chicken hearts recipe has 19g of protein and 7 g of net carbs (9g carbs and 2 g fiber)!!
 Most low carb and Keto diets recommend staying between 30g and 50g net carbs per day.

-You can use either of the two methods below to clean chicken hearts:
+You have two methods to choose from when cleaning chicken hearts:

-Method 1: probably the easiest method, this involves transferring the chicken hearts to a colander and cleaning the pieces under running water until clean.
+Method 1: The simplest method involves placing the chicken hearts in a colander and cleaning the pieces under running water until they are clean.

-Method 2: you can also clean them by washing them in a bowl that has been filled with water and a tablespoon of white vinegar or the juice of half a lemon and rinsing until clean (about 2-3 times).
+Method 2: Alternatively, you can clean them by soaking them in a bowl filled with water and a tablespoon of white vinegar or the juice of half a lemon.
+Rinse them until they are clean, which typically requires about 2-3 rinses.

 Cut the chicken hearts lengthwise then into quarters, remove the arteries, excess fat, and squeeze out any excess blood that may have been trapped between ventricles.
 Alternatively, use a pair of sharp scissors or a knife to cut off about a quarter from the top (wider part of the chicken heart).
 This is the part bearing most of the excess fat, the arteries, and the aorta.
 The reason you want to remove the arteries, including the aorta, is because this tends to be chewy once cooked.
 Finally, squeeze off excess blood from the veins then rinse a couple of times with water.